Threatin

 Threatin is an American rock band from Los Angeles.
-Founded by Jered Threatin, real name Jered Eames, the band gained notoriety in November 2018 for a European tour in which it played to mostly empty venues.
+A solo project of Jered Eames under the stage name Jered Threatin, the band gained notoriety in November 2018 for a European tour in which it played to mostly empty venues.
 Threatin has been labelled a "fake band" by the music press and described as a vanity project of its founder.
 Rolling Stone also referred to Threatin as a "great heavy metal hoax".

 History

-Background
+2012–2017: Formation

 Jered Eames was born in Moberly, Missouri.
 He formed the black metal band Saetith there with his older brother Scott.
+The band eventually imploded due to the clash of personality between the brothers; Scott Eames would eventually go on to play with Nile and Vital Remains.

 Following the break up of Saetith and a brief period with Abigail Williams, he moved to California in 2012 and began the band Threatin as a solo project, for which he adopted the name Jered Threatin.
 In 2015, Threatin released a single, "Living Is Dying".
 In 2017, the album Breaking the World was released, with Jered Threatin performing all instruments.

-2018 tour incident
+2018: Tour incidents

-In November 2018, Threatin was booked to tour the United Kingdom having informed venues they had sold hundreds of tickets and had paid the hire fee before each gig.
-However, the tour achieved widespread news coverage when it became known that the shows had been played to empty rooms.
+In November 2018, Threatin embarked on a United Kingdom tour, but the shows had sparse audiences, with venues claiming they've been told that hundreds of tickets had been purchased.
 The Camden Underworld in London had been told that 291 advance tickets had been sold, but only three people attended; similarly, 180 tickets had supposedly been sold for the Exchange in Bristol but the band played to an "empty room".

-Stories of empty venues began to break on social media before being picked up by MetalSucks, which initially published an exposé on November 9, 2018.
-MetalSucks investigated further, identifying Threatin as Eames and documenting his internet presence, including extensive fake record labels, booking companies, and management companies, all of which were registered to the same GoDaddy account.
-It was also discovered that the 38,000 likes on the band's Facebook page had been bought.
-The story was subsequently picked up by music publications such as NME, and then by the mainstream press.

-On November 11, Threatin's backing guitarist Joe Prunera and drummer Dane Davis left the band midway through the tour.
-Davis stated that bassist Gavin Carney was unable to quit the band as he could not afford a plane ticket home from Europe.
-Carney has stated he would be happy to work with Threatin again, although Threatin called himself "a solo artist, not a band.
-The session live musicians were hired solely for the purposes of this tour.
-There was never any intention of them touring in the future."